 What does "FAAP" stand for?

-If you see the initials "FAAP" after a pediatrician’s name, it means they have passed their board exam and is now a full Fellow of the
+If you see the initials "FAAP" after a pediatrician's name, it means they have passed their board exam and are now a full Fellow of the

 American Academy of Pediatrics.
 This is the highest status of membership in this professional organization.